 3. Open paired Watch — see complication

-Differentiators vs <Competitor A>, <Competitor B> detailed in prior Resolution Center thread.
+Differentiators vs <Competitor A>, <Competitor B> detailed in prior

-- Do NOT say "the previous reviewer misunderstood" — don't make this reviewer defend the last one
+- Do NOT say "the previous reviewer misunderstood" — don't make this

-8. Board says no → evaluate a pivot.
-Don’t grind a third time:
+Don’t grind a third or fourth time:

-• Or change category (if your real differentiator places you in a different subcategory)
+- Or change category, if your real differentiator places you in a different subcategory.

 Common pitfalls

-• Resubmitting unchanged after a 4.3(b) rejection.
-This almost always gets rejected again and burns goodwill.
+- Resubmitting unchanged after a 4.3 rejection.
+This almost always gets rejected again and burns goodwill with the review team.

 Who this is for

-Indie developers who got 4.3(b) rejections and want to understand what triggered them and how to respond.
+Indie developers who got a Guideline 4.3 “Spam” rejection and want to understand what triggered it and how to respond.
+If you genuinely cloned another app with minor changes, no appeal works — differentiate or pivot.

 FAQ

-• Does 4.3(b) apply to web wrappers?: Often yes, in combination with 4.2.
+- Does 4.3 apply to web wrappers?: Often yes, usually alongside Guideline 4.2 (minimum functionality).
 A web wrapper in a saturated category is the worst combination for rejection.

-• Does using a template framework like Flutter or React Native trigger 4.3(b)?: No, the framework does not matter.
+- Does using Flutter, React Native, or a no-code builder trigger 4.3?: The framework itself does not matter.
 What matters is whether the resulting app is differentiated.
+Re-skinned template apps are exactly what 4.3 catches.

 Tags: #Indie dev #App Store #App review